EarthScope/rover/docs/commands.md

     rover download file [path]

 Downloads a single request, typically for a day, from a URL or a given file.
-File arguments are expected to contain FDSN web services requests and fetch data from the URL set by the dataselect-url parameter.
-Data are downloaded to a temporary directory, which is configured by the temp-dir parameter.
+File arguments are expected to contain FDSN web services requests and fetch data from the URL set by the dataselect-url option.
+Data are downloaded to a temporary directory, which is configured by the temp-dir option.
 After downloaded, data are ingested into the data-dir repository and are deleted from the temp directory. `rover download` is called by `rover retrieve`, 'rover subscribe` and `rover daemon`.

-##### Significant Parameters
+##### Significant Options

 |  Name               | Default              | Description                    |
 | ------------------- | -------------------- | ------------------------------ |